donsheehy/ds2viz/planning.md

 Not sure about opacity?

 ## Deal properly with margin and padding

+Add a method called `boxalignLR(self, other)`.
+It handles alignment of `self.left` with respect to `other.right` taking into account the padding on both.

 These are defined in the style.
 It should be possible to pad and margin the sides differently as in html.